 See if your child qualifies for PreK by clicking on "Eligibility Requirements".

-Our Pre-K and Kindergarten Round-Up starts April 12th and will run through April 23rd.
+Our Pre-K and Kindergarten Round-Up starts April 11th-April 22nd.
 The first 200 students who complete the registration will receive a free swag-bag that includes a limited edition Bullpup t-shirt!

 Enroll your new-to-BCISD Pre-K or Kindergartener HERE

 If your family is new to the campus, has never seen the building, and would like a tour after school hours, please call the front office to schedule an appointment.